louisswarren/louisswarren.github.io/_posts/2018-5-18-drinker-paradox-paper.md

 ---
 layout: page
-title: Drinker Paradox and its Dual
+title: The Drinker Paradox and its Dual
 ---

 ##### Abstract